The Intervention (film): Production

 DuVall started writing The Intervention in 2012.
 The idea for a story based around a marital intervention came partly from DuVall's own life; she said that she was too judgmental of her friends' lives and reluctant to face her own problems.
 She did not initially intend to direct the script she had written for The Intervention, but changed her mind while trying to find another director.

+Four members of the main cast (Lynskey, Lyonne, Ritter and Shawkat) were friends of DuVall's.
+The other three (Smulders, Piazza and Schwartz) were cast through "a connection to someone else in the cast".

 The film was produced by Sam Slater and Paul Bernon of Burn Later Productions, along with Sev Ohanian.
 Bernon and Slater became involved after asking DuVall's agency if they had any film projects in need of financing, and Ohanian was brought to the project by Mel Eslyn, who served as an executive producer.
 DuVall said that the process of finding investors was fast and relatively easy, which she attributed to the film's very low budget.
 The film's financing was secured six months after DuVall had finished writing the script, and filming began three months later.
-Four members of the main cast (Lynskey, Lyonne, Ritter and Shawkat) were friends of DuVall's, while the other three (Smulders, Piazza and Schwartz) were cast through "a connection to someone else in the cast".

 The film was shot in Savannah, Georgia, over the course of 18 days in the summer of 2015.
 It was filmed in particularly hot weather, which caused the cinematographer, Polly Morgan, to develop heat stroke.
 The house where the majority of filming took place repeatedly lost power, leaving the cast and crew without air conditioning and running water on set.
 DuVall later said that the heat and the problems it caused "probably helped add tension to the scenes".

 Each scene was shot with two cameras simultaneously, with one focused on the speaking character and the other focused on those who were not speaking.
 The filmmakers chose not to have playback monitors on set in order to save time and money; DuVall said that this made it difficult to act and direct at the same time since she was unable to watch scenes that required her to be in front of the camera.

 The film was scored by Sara Quin of Tegan and Sara, making her debut as a film composer.
 DuVall had collaborated with Tegan and Sara several times before as a director of their music videos.
 She wanted Quin to create a "non-traditional" film score, saying, "A big reason why I wanted to work with Sara on the score is because she hasn't done it before.
 I wanted something that didn't sound like the scores I am used to hearing."

 Tegan and Sara also wrote and performed a song for the film, titled "Fade Out".
 When DuVall approached her about The Intervention, Sara Quin had already written a rough version of the song; she rewrote some of the lyrics to fit with the film.
 DuVall chose to only feature songs with female vocalists on the film's soundtrack.